‘Maxim’ Bombshell Brennah Black Lowers Pants, Exposes Skimpy Lace Thong

 Brennah Black is sending Instagram into a frenzy with her most recent post, while also giving her fans some words of inspiration.
 On Wednesday, the American Maxim model took to the popular social media platform to share a sizzling snapshot of herself in the process of undressing, which she paired with a quote about how we deserve to be what we have always dreamed of being.

-In the photo, the 23-year-old Texan beauty is posing in a bedroom in Malibu, California — as the geotag she included with her post indicates — with her back to the camera, in a way that puts her booty front and center.
-In the snap, Black can be seen with a pair of light wash jeans lowered to the middle of her derriere, putting on display a pair of white lace thong lingerie that features to side straps that sit low on her frame, helping accentuate her pert backside while highlighting her itty bitty waist.
-In addition, the Playboy model teamed her thong with a matching lace bra that claps in the back in a similar two-strap style.
+In the photo, the 23-year-old Texan beauty is posing in a bedroom in Malibu, California — as the geotag she included with her post indicates — with her back to the camera in a way that puts her booty front and center.
+In the snap, Black can be seen with a pair of light-wash jeans lowered to the middle of her derriere.
+Also displayed is ma pair of white lace thong lingerie that features side straps that sit low on her frame, helping accentuate her pert backside while highlighting her itty bitty waist.
+In addition, the Playboy model teamed her thong with a matching lace bra that clamps in the back in a similar two-strap style.

 The model is posing with her arms covering her chest as she glances at the camera from over her left shoulder.
 Black is shooting a fierce gaze at the viewer with her lips slightly parted in a seductive way.